-One of three significant changes to Keeping Children Safe in Education 2022 is a new expectation that Designated Safeguarding Leads (DSLs) should be aware of the requirement for children to have an Appropriate Adult.
+One of three significant changes to Keeping Children Safe in Education 2022 (KCSiE) is a new expectation that Designated Safeguarding Leads (DSLs) should be aware of the requirement for children to have an Appropriate Adult.

-One of three significant changes to Keeping Children Safe in Education 2022 is a new expectation that Designated Safeguarding Leads (DSLs) should be aware of the requirement for children to have an Appropriate Adult.
 The guidance says nothing more than that, but the DfE has updated the Searching, Screening and Confiscation Advice to include a new section on strip searches.
 In this briefing I explain how to meet this new requirement and help you understand what steps you need to take when involving the police in pupil searches.

-Keeping Children Safe in Education 2022 made a simple but impactful change to Annex C — adding an expectation for DSLs to be aware of the requirement for children to have an Appropriate Adult present.
+KCSiE 2022 made a simple but impactful change to Annex C - adding an expectation for DSLs to be aware of the requirement for children to have an Appropriate Adult present.
 The new paragraphs 35-41 of the Search, Screening and Confiscation Advice puts flesh on those bones.
-We all know why this requirement has been added to guidance — the strip searching of Child Q and other similar events that have been publicised since.
+We all know why this requirement has been added to guidance - the strip searching of Child Q and other similar events that have been publicised since.

 This is what schools now need to do:

-Less invasive search methods: This goes without saying, but a strip search is a last resort.
+This goes without saying, but a strip search is a last resort.
 Before involving the police, schools should ensure other, less intrusive methods of search have been considered and, where appropriate, carried out.

-Balance risk: Before bringing in the police, the Advice says that schools should assess and balance the risk of a potential strip search on the pupil’s mental and physical wellbeing and the risk of not recovering the suspected item.
+Before bringing in the police, the Advice says that schools should assess and balance the risk of a potential strip search on the pupil’s mental and physical wellbeing and the risk of not recovering the suspected item.
 In carrying out this risk assessment, I suggest there are three issues to consider:

 I also recommend that you document how you reach this decision.